dky/pomodoro.sh/README.md

 4. End work when the timer rings and put a checkmark on a piece of paper.
 5. If you have fewer than four checkmarks, take a short break (3–5 minutes), then go to step 2.
 6. After four pomodoros, take a longer break (15–30 minutes), reset your checkmark count to zero, then go to step 1.

+## OS support

+This is only supported on MacOS for the time being, although porting it to Linux should be a breeze...

 ## MacOS directions